Roles and Responsibilities of a RAC Member

 - Provide the BLM with input and overview from interest groups.

-- Attend committee meetings as requested by the council chairman.
+- Attend committee meetings as requested by the council chairperson.

 - Advise the DFO when business scheduled to come before the advisory committee may be a potential conflict of interest for the member.